-Protected Denomination of Origin is a EU certification protecting the Geographic origins, traditional features, human and environmental variables that make a given product a unique excellence which cannot be reproduced.
+Protected Designation of Origin is a EU certification protecting the Geographic origins, traditional features, human and environmental variables that make a given product a unique excellence which cannot be reproduced.

 PDO GRANA PADANO